 The first step is to realize what the motivation and goal of your own self-sufficient garden is.
 In the best case scenario, you will have fresh, aromatic and healthy vegetables all year round and save yourself a trip to the supermarket.
 So what is your goal?
 Perhaps you want to try unusual varieties that are otherwise expensive or difficult to obtain.
 Or you might want to cover a large part of your calorie requirements from your own garden and focus on a few varieties.
 Another option is to be able to eat vegetables from your own garden all year round.
 Good planning is particularly important for year-round self-sufficiency: in addition to the bed area, you should also consider the capacity for stored and canned vegetables.
 The final selection of varieties should be based on what you like to eat and should also be suitable for your location (soil, light exposure, climate).

 The area required and the time needed can vary greatly depending on the crop.
-Roughly speaking, you can expect 250 to 300 square meters/ 299 to 358,8 square yards for a four-person household.
+Roughly speaking, you can expect 250 to 300 m2/299 to 358 yd2 for a four-person household.
 With this amount of space, it is possible to grow crops all year round.
 However, Saturday is not the only day for gardening.
 The time required depends on how your garden is laid out, which crops you grow and, above all, the area.
 However, it is not possible to give a blanket answer.
 It's best to record how many kilograms of vegetables you buy and use over the course of a year.
 This way, you can be clearer in advance about how much space, vegetables and time you need.
 You should also bear in mind that in our latitudes, for example, fresh peppers and tomatoes are no longer available in winter and you have to rely on more canned vegetables instead.
 This requires sufficient supplies and storage facilities.
 As with all vegetable cultivation, planning for the following year makes the most sense in fall or winter.

 Even if it's not just April that goes crazy in some years, you can still use the seasons as a guide for most gardening work.
 Experience and a look at frost, temperature and precipitation are also good indicators.